Sigileth/PouYou-OS/README.md

 Base: Fedora Kinoite.

-Added packages in image: Okular, gwenview and openrgb.
+Added packages in image: Okular, gwenview, steam, mangohud and openrgb.

 My choice of programs installed as flatpaks.